crykn/crykn.github.io/_pages/dev/setup.md

 <br/>

 # II.
 Creating a New Project
-Run the [downloaded JAR file](https://github.com/tommyettinger/gdx-liftoff/releases), either by double clicking or via the command line: `java -jar gdx-liftoff.jar`.
+To setup your first project and download the necessary dependencies, libGDX offers a community-made setup tool.
+You can download the setup tool on the [gdx-liftoff page](https://github.com/tommyettinger/gdx-liftoff/releases).
+Run the downloaded JAR file, either by double clicking or via the command line: `java -jar gdx-liftoff.jar`.

 ## Different platforms:
-Plug in whatever options you see fit:
+Then, plug in whatever options you see fit:
 - **Desktop and/or LWJGL3** should usually be checked, so you can test on the same computer you develop on.
   - LWJGL3 is almost the same as Desktop, but because it has better support for new hardware (such as high-DPI displays), it should probably be preferred.
 It also allows multiple windows and drag+drop.
   - Desktop should mostly be preferred if you need to also depend on gdx-tools, such as if you need to run the texture packer at runtime.
 Some machines have issues with an inconsistent or very high framerate with LWJGL3, and using the "Legacy" desktop can fix that.